Support that fits your needs

 Services

-• Including practical tips and guidance for the initial stages as well as throughout the process.
+I can provide generic advice, including practical tips and guidance for the initial stages as well as throughout the divorce process.

-I can provide several options as to how to deal with finance and/or children disputes and the pros and cons of each.
+I can provide several options as to how to deal with financial and/or children disputes as well as the pros and cons of each.

-• Providing generic, practical advice and tips in relation to formulating workable short term and long term child-care arrangements.
+Providing realistic and practical advice and tips for workable short term and long term child-care arrangements.

 This can either be pre, during or post separation/divorce as issues can arise at any stage.
 More often than not, the arrangements naturally need adapting if different or new life events arise.